-If the underwriters exercise their option to purchase 600,000 additional shares of our common stock in full, the pro forma as adjusted net tangible book value after the offering would be \$4.02 per share, the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$4.35 per share and the dilution per share to new investors would be \$8.98 per share.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, the proforma as adjusted net tangible book value after the offering would be \$ per share, the increase in proforma as adjusted net tangible book value per share to existing stockholders would be \$ per share and the dilution per share to new investors would be \$ per share, in each case assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.

 The following table summarizes, on the pro forma as adjusted basis described above, as of June 30, 2017, the differences between the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors in this offering.
 As the table shows, new investors purchasing shares in this offering will pay a price per share substantially higher than the average price our existing stockholders paid.
-The table below gives effect to the sale of new shares of common stock in this offering at the initial public offering price of \$13.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us:
+The table below gives effect to the sale of new shares of common stock in this offering at the initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares Purchased Total Consideration (in thousands, except share and per share information) Number Percent Amount Percent Average Price Per Share Existing stockholders 8,044,435 66.8% \$ 84,854,000 62.0% \$ 10.55 Investors participating in this offering 4,000,000 33.2 52,000,000 38.0 13.00 Total 12,044,435 100.0% \$136,854,000 100.0%
+Shares Purchased Total Cons ideration Average

+(in thousands, except share and per share information) Number Percent Amount Percent Price Per Share

+Existing stockholders % \$ % \$

+Investors participating in this offering

+Total 100.0% \$ 100.0%

-If the underwriters exercise their option to purchase additional shares of our common stock in full, the percentage of shares of common stock held by existing stockholders will decrease to 63.6% of the total number of shares of our common stock outstanding after this offering, and the number of shares held by new investors will increase to 4,600,000, or 36.4%, of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, the percentage of shares of common stock held by existing stockholders will decrease to % of the total number of shares of our common stock outstanding after this offering, and the number of shares held by new investors will increase to , or % of the total number of shares of our common stock outstanding after this offering.